Lorenzoxst/passwordGenerator/README.md

 # passwordGenetator
-A web based pasword generator using Javascript, HTML and CSS.
+A web based password generator using Javascript, HTML and CSS.